 Both these techniques are valid in FIDO Device Onboard, and represent two sides of a tradeoff.
-Using the FIDO Device Onboard channel, a small file can be transferred without needing a parallel network connection (see section 5.6.1 for limitations on the FIDO Device Onboard channel size).
+Using the FIDO Device Onboard channel, a small file can be transferred without needing a parallel network connection.
 However, the same file might be transferred much faster using an optimized HTTP implementation, and might not require the confidentiality built into FIDO Device Onboard (e.g., the file contents might be posted on a public Internet site).
-Table 3-23 discusses the tradeoff.
+The following table discusses the tradeoff.